Waste management: Resource efficiency

 Resource efficiency reflects the understanding that global economic growth and development can not be sustained at current production and consumption patterns.
 Globally, humanity extracts more resources to produce goods than the planet can replenish.
 Resource efficiency is the reduction of the environmental impact from the production and consumption of these goods, from final raw material extraction to the last use and disposal.

 Polluter-pays principle

-The polluter-pays principle mandates that the polluting party pays for the impact on the environment.
-With respect to waste management, this generally refers to the requirement for a waste generator to pay for appropriate disposal of the unrecoverable material.
+The polluter-pays principle mandates that the polluting parties pay for the impact on the environment.
+With respect to waste management, this generally refers to the requirement for a waste generator to pay for appropriate disposal of the unrecoverable materials.